 When help arrives, the medics will tend to the person, check their vitals, and may take the person to the hospital.
 They will likely also ask you questions about their cocaine use.
 Answer these questions honestly and give them as many details as you can.
 This information could save their life.

 For many people, overdosing is a wake-up call, but you should not wait until this point to get yourself or a loved one help.
-At Vertava Health Massachusetts, formerly Swift River rehab, our Massachusetts drug rehab provide a safe and structured environment for people to overcome their addiction and regain control of their lives.
+At Vertava Health Massachusetts, formerly Swift River rehab, our Massachusetts drug rehab provides a safe and structured environment for people to overcome their addiction and regain control of their lives.